Zbig281/SpawnAnimal/README.md

 # LiF Custom Animal Spawner

 This mod lets you define fully automatic, server-side animal spawns from a simple config.ini file.
-Animals are spawned by rules (position or GeoID), cleaned up when they die (corpse trigger from the engine), and never exceed the amount you specify.
+Animals are spawned by rules (position), cleaned up when they die (corpse trigger from the engine), and never exceed the amount you specify.

 Everything runs on the server — no client files are required.